-The rule provision in Subchapter B, Section 10.101 requires that all applications proposing rehabilitiation (including reconstruction) be treated as substantial alteration in accordance with Section 1.205.
+Action Step ID 61 Uniform Multifamily rule provision to treat all rehabilitiation as substantial alteration be treated as substantial alteration in accordance with Section 1.205.
 The inclusion of this provision requires any developer to make 2% of units accessible to persons with vision and hearing impairments and 5% of units accessible to persons with mobility impairments as part of the development's improvements.